js-joda/js-joda/CheatSheet.md

 ### Custom temporal fields and temporal units

-a good point to start is temporal/IsoFields as an example how to implement fields and units for an ISO week based year.
+a good point to start is temporal/IsoFields as an example how to implement custom fields and units.
+IsoFields implements fields and units for an ISO week based year.
 // TODO temporal/IsoFields is not yet migrated to js-joda, check org.threeten.bp.temporal.IsoFields for now.

 ### Custom formatter and queries